The opportunity that's slipping away while you're building your career

 And the result?
 Frustration.
 Inconsistency.
 Drift.

-You know your family deserves better.
-But you're not sure where to start.
+You know your family deserves the best of you, but you're not sure where to start.

 My Story